-To see what went on take a look at our video wrapup, or to deep dive into the topics we covered throughout the evening, read on below.
+To see what went on take a look at our video wrap up above, or to deep dive into the topics we covered throughout the evening, read on below.

 “It’s great to be asked to the party, but actually it’s better to be asked to dance.”